-Photos: The scene in Afghanistan as the Taliban advances toward Kabul
+Photos: The scene in Afghanistan as the Taliban takes control of Kabul

 Credits

-Photo editing and production by Stephen Cook
+Photo editing and production by Stephen Cook, Dee Swann